The Stomach

 the "Centre"

 The Stomach meridian and its corresponding internal organ play a fundamental role in the traditional Chinese medical physiology.
 All organs "turn" around the stomach that is the "Centre".
-Observing the image below, the only shape that the stomach channel pathway (orange) over the face recalls is the primitive midgut (on the right), when before it rotates from the sagittal to the coronal plane, forms a loop that herniates physiologically into the umbilical chord.
-We have already seen it in the section of the Small Intestine channel.
-What here is of special interest is that, according to Traditional Chinese Medicine, every organ-channel of the lower limb is coupled with the yang-yin equivalent organ-channel of the upper limb, and vice versa (see minimal knowledge on the acupuncture channel system).
-The coupled channel of the stomach is that of the Large Intestine.
-Following after each other Large Intestine channel continues as Stomach channel they form the Great Meridian of Tai Yang, running in a continual way along the upper and lower limb.
+Observing the image below, the only shape that the stomach meridian pathway (orange) over the face recalls is the primitive midgut (on the right), when before rotating from the sagittal to coronal plane, forms a loop that herniates physiologically into the umbilical chord.
+We have already seen this special morphogenetic behaviour in the section of the Small Intestine meridian.
+What is here of special interest is that, according to Traditional Chinese Medicine, every organ-meridian of the lower limb is coupled with the yang-yin equivalent organ-meridian of the upper limb, and vice versa (see minimal knowledge on the acupuncture meridian system).
+The coupled meridian of the stomach is that of the Large Intestine.
+Following after each other Large Intestine meridian continues as Stomach meridian they form the Great Meridian of Tai Yang, running in a continual way along the upper and lower limb.

 Some images in this site come from the most important resource of free images in the web.
 Click the logo on the left to visit the site.